MarcioFCMartins/Caulerpa_sampling/README.md

 ### Isolating transects

 Let's start by importing the tracks.
 File format is ".gpx".
-For conveniency, I will convert this information into a tabular format.
+For convenience, I will convert this information into a tabular format.
 There are 4 also tracks on record.
 We are only interested in the last one.

 ``` r
 track <- readOGR("./GPS_tracks.gpx", layer = "track_points")